Ambad: Location

-Ambad is situated at distance of 28 km from District Jalna.Ambad has extremely well developed connectivity of Roads to nearby cities like Aurangabad, Beed, Paithan & Ghansawangi.
+Ambad is situated at distance of 28 km from District Jalna.Ambad has extremely well developed connectivity of Roads to nearby cities like Chhatrapati Sambhajinagar(Formerly Aurangabad), Beed, Paithan & Ghansawangi.
 One can easily connect to National Highway 52 which is 20 km away from Ambad.
-And in coming time, Ambad will connect to Maharashtra Samruddhi Mahamarg aka Mumbai–Nagpur Expressway from Nidhona interchange which is 34 km away.
+And in coming time, Ambad is extremely well connected to Hinduhridaysamrat Balasaheb Thackerey Maharashtra Samruddhi Mahamarg aka Mumbai–Nagpur Expressway from Nidhona interchange which is 34 km away.